mohanbharath/IzduBot/README.md

 ## Current Features

 - Simple Dice rolling (of course) with advantage/disadvantage
+- Character Features
-- Character info storing
+  - Character sheet info storing
     - Ability stats, level, name, race, class, alignment, max HP, current HP, temporary HP, initiative modifier, armor class, skill and save proficiencies.
   - Character rolls
     - Ability checks, Skill Checks, attack rolls, spell rolls, initiative rolls
       - Roll advantage/disadvantage
         - e.g. you might have advantage on certain skill or attack rolls as part of your class features, or because the DM said so
+- DM Features
+  - Monster Stat blocks
+    - i.e. track basic monster stats.
+DOES NOT CURRENTLY SUPPORT MONSTER SKILLS, LEGENDARY ACTIONS, OR OTHER ADVANCED FEATURES
+  - Monster rolls
+    - Attack rolls, save rolls
+  - Monster session tracking
+    - Add monsters to your session and IzduBot can keep track of their HP so you don't have to write it down, so long as you remember to deduct HP using the command(s) given at appropriate times

 ## Planned Features